 - You are not permitted in areas on campus outside of what is being used for this event

 A Halloween classic, HOCUS POCUS is a treat to be enjoyed with friends and family.

 After moving to Salem, Mass., teenager Max Dennison (Omri Katz) explores an abandoned house with his sister Dani (Thora Birch) and their new friend, Allison (Vinessa Shaw).
 After dismissing a story Allison tells as superstitious, Max accidentally frees a coven of evil witches (Bette Midler, Sarah Jessica Parker, Kathy Najimy) who used to live in the house.
 Now, with the help of a magical cat, the kids must steal the witches’ book of spells to stop them from becoming immortal.

-HOCUS POCUS start at 5pm, tickets prices are the same as Scoob, and you can get them here HOCUS.
+HOCUS POCUS starts at 2pm, there are various tickets prices, and you can get them here HOCUS.

 PUMPKIN CARVING WORKSHOPS – TREDEGAR HOUSE